 IMPORTANT!
-A 120-ohm data bus termination resistor must be wired across the green and whiteout terminals of the last spray head.
-Remove any factory installed resistors from the spray heads terminals if it is not the last spray head in the chain.
+A 120-ohm EOL resistor must be wired across the green and white-out terminals of the last spray head.

-The stainless-steel pipe connects to the spray head inlet with a 1⁄4 inch BSPP Female thread with swivel nut with 60° cone mating surface.

-fitting.
-Hand tighten the pipe to the spray head and then apply 15 Nm of torque using a torque wrench.
+The stainless-steel pipe connects to the spray head inlet with a 1⁄4 inch fitting.
+Hand tighten the pipe to the spray head and then apply 15 Nm or torque using a torque wrench..